robertstandev/ManagerActivitate/README.md

 <br>
 For modification:
 <br>
-Select the row/s and change only fill the textboxes regarding the data that needs to be changed (hours at work , break hours , money/h)
+Select the row/s and only fill the textboxes regarding the data that needs to be changed (hours at work , break hours , money/h)
-(date will be preserved) and then the Change button needs to be pressed (which was the Add button before)
+(date will be preserved) and then the Change button needs to be pressed (which was the Add button before selecting the row/s)
 <br>
 <br>
 For deleting: